 For that reason, we're expecting the 2025 iPhone SE 4 to be the first Apple device with the Apple-designed 5G modem.
 It is a lower volume device than a flagship smartphone, and it will let Apple see modem performance at scale in consumer hands before bringing the Apple modem to the main iPhone line.

 According to current rumors, iPhone SE 4 will come out in early 2025, likely sometime before April.
-After Apple releases the iPhone SE 4 with Apple modem, we could see it in a second device as soon as September 2025.
+After Apple releases the iPhone SE 4 with Apple modem, we could see it in a second device soon after.
+Rumors suggest that the low-cost iPad will also get the Apple modem chip early in the year.

-Apple analyst Ming-Chi Kuo has suggested that the ultra-thin iPhone 17 "Air" or "Slim" that's in development will also use the Apple modem.
+Apple analyst Ming-Chi Kuo has suggested that the ultra-thin iPhone 17 "Air" that's in development will use the Apple modem, with the device set to launch in September 2025 alongside the iPhone 17 and iPhone 17 Pro models.
 Apple will ship an estimated 35 to 40 million iPhone units with the Apple modem in 2025, and from there, if all goes well, more iPhones will adopt the technology in 2026 and 2027.

 In September, DigiTimes suggested that Apple's first 5G modem chip would not support faster mmWave technology, and would instead be limited to sub-6GHz 5G. mmWave 5G is the fastest 5G, but it is short range and limited to big venues and major cities.
 In suburban and rural areas, sub-6GHz is used.